wormtable/wormtable/docs/source/api.rst

             print("first row = ", t[0])
             print("last row  = ", t[-1])

-    Rows are currently returned as tuple objects, with values for each column occupying the corresponding position in the returned tuple.
-A more efficient method of iterating over values in a table is to use a :class:`Cursor`.
+    Rows are returned as tuples, with values for each column occupying the corresponding position.
+This is not the recommended interface for retrieving values from a table, however.
+    A more efficient method
+    of iterating over values in a table is to use a :class:`Cursor`.

+    .. automethod:: cursor

-    .. automethod:: Table.open
+    .. automethod:: open_index

-    .. automethod:: Table.close
+    .. automethod:: open

-    .. automethod:: Table.cursor
+    .. automethod:: close

-    .. automethod:: Table.open_index
+    .. automethod:: set_cache_size

-    .. automethod:: Table.columns
+    .. automethod:: columns

-    .. automethod:: Table.get_column
+    .. automethod:: get_column

 .. class:: Cursor

     Cursors provide an efficient means of iterating over the rows in a table, retreiving a subset of the columns in the row.
 This is much more efficient